 - Motorized pet doors are good for timid, disable or very old cats.
 Also, they are good for multi-pet households with dogs and cats.

-- They have a safety mechanism that keep your pet safe in case of blockage.
+- They have a safety mechanism that keep your pet safe in case of the pet blocking the door while operating.

-- While the door is opening, a second pet can follow very close the first one and enter the door.
+- While the door is opening for the cat to enter, an unwanted animal can follow behind and enter the door.

 In the following video you will see a lazy dog that just wants to chill right under the motorized pet door (lol).
 You will see how the mechanism works, the pet doesn’t need to push the door, it opens automatically.
 Also, you can see the safety mechanism that makes the door to retract when sensing an blockage.